Glass artists and enthusiasts, curators and researchers joined us for the Craft Scotland Conference 2022 – The Power of Glass.

 EH1 1JF Map Directions

 Celebrating the essential role glass has, and will continue to have in society.
-2022 marks the United Nations (UN)’s International Year of Glass.
+2022 marked the United Nations (UN)’s International Year of Glass.

-This year, the hybrid-format Craft Scotland Conference (Thurs 17 & Fri 18 Nov) explores a key element of the UN’s celebration, the importance of art glass as a form of social and political commentary.
+The hybrid-format Craft Scotland Conference (Thurs 17 & Fri 18 Nov 2022) explored a key element of the UN’s celebration, the importance of art glass as a form of social and political commentary.

 Glass artists, makers, and designers today are employing this visceral medium to explore complex issues and narratives that are pertinent to contemporary society.

-The Craft Scotland Conference - The Power of Glass programme is guest curated by:
+The Craft Scotland Conference - The Power of Glass programme was guest curated by: